-We evaluated the effectiveness of the educational programs that we developed using a representative sample of individuals age 20+ from the RAND American Life Panel (ALP).
+We evaluate the effectiveness of the educational programs that we developed using a representative sample of individuals age 20+ from the RAND American Life Panel (ALP).4 The ALP is a nationally representative panel of individuals who are regularly interviewed over the Internet.
 Eight hundred ninety-two (892) ALP participants were randomized to receive one of the four programs or were assigned to a control group.
-After being exposed to the program, participants completed short questionnaires aimed at evaluating their knowledge of basic financial concepts related to risk diversification, confidence in their financial literacy, and self-efficacy.
+Immediately after being exposed to the program, participants completed short questionnaires aimed at evaluating their knowledge of basic financial concepts related to risk diversification, confidence in their financial literacy, and self-efficacy.
 The programs were designed to appeal to young adults, but were evaluated for use by young and older adults.

 Our main results are as follows: (1) videos were most effective at improving financial literacy scores and increasing levels of confidence in financial knowledge; (2) the visual tool increased confidence in financial knowledge, but did not appear to have an effect on financial literacy scores; (3) participants who were exposed to a video had significantly higher financial literacy scores than those who were exposed to a written narrative; and (4) all of the treatments were effective at increasing self-efficacy.
-Overall our results provide new evidence for the value of online programs as new ways to improve financial literacy.
+Overall, our results provide new evidence for the value of online programs as a new way to improve financial literacy.